How to love Church

 The problem of childhood conditioning

 The vast majority of Christians are so by birth.
 There is some data that indicates about 70% of Christians were born into Christian families.
-It appears likely from an insider’s perspective, that the majority of the 30% converts have been converted by the more liberal, progressive end of Christianity though there doesn’t appear to be a lot of data on this.
+It appears likely from an insider’s perspective, that the majority of the 30% converts come from the more liberal, progressive end of Christianity though there doesn’t appear to be a lot of data on this.

 Therefore, most Christians have grown up in the Christian tradition and were indoctrinated with a set of traditions in their most formative years.